 This is the beginning of My Skin Report.
 At first, I was a little reluctant to share it because my skin has always been my biggest concern.

-To further aggravate the lack of confidence, pharmacy aunties and facial spa promoters would do a mad rush to hand me brochures and would push me to buy their products claiming that they are ‘very good’ for all my ‘many big pimples’, all the ‘black scars’ and would happily point out every flaw on my face.
-But of course, none of these products helped and I just felt that these promoters were just trying to make a quick buck out of my vulnerability.
+To further aggravate the lack of confidence, pharmacy aunties and facial spa promoters would rush to hand me brochures and would push me to buy their products claiming that they are ‘very good’ for all my ‘many big pimples’, all the ‘black scars’ and would happily point out every flaw on my face.
+But of course, none of these products helped and I just felt that these promoters were just trying to make money out of my vulnerability.
 I started to avoid certain sections of the pharmacy (I still do, but now mainly out of habit) and I wouldn’t dare walk pass a facial spa.

 At 25, I found out that I have a condition called endometriosis which was what was causing my severe menstrual cramps and my cystic acne breakouts.
 Thinking that the surgery would clear the condition completely, I stopped taking medication and went on with my life.
 I started to learn more about basic skin care and especially, the right way to remove makeup (with cleansing oil) but I was still very adamant about using moisturizer thinking it will ‘clog my skin’.